Kelley has been doing temporary work on and off for years and has learned many best practices through experience.

 When there’s trouble in the office, don’t expect any of the regular employees to stick up for the temp.
 You’ll be left alone in such situations, so get used to it.
 Even if you think somebody else should admit they made a mistake, take the blame anyway.
-(As long as it’s not something real serious, of course.)
-This tactic will help maintain a good business relationship and the employer may bring you back some day.
+(As long as it’s not something really serious, of course.)
+This tactic will help you maintain a good business relationship, and the employer may bring you back someday.

 9. Everybody's Beautiful

-At some point, you may get dismissed from a job for whatever the reason or reasons.
+At some point, you may get dismissed from a job for whatever any variety of reasons.
 Maybe they thought you weren’t “catching on quickly enough” and/or that you weren’t “technical” enough to suit their needs.
-At this point, look for reasons why this assignment wasn’t a very good one anyway; maybe the pay was crappy—little more than minimum wage - or that you had to drive more than 20 miles to work, or that your supervisor talked so fast you couldn’t understand him, or that the work was so boring and tedious you could hardly stay awake.
-These realizations will make you feel better, because sometimes these people will be doing you a favor when they get rid of you!
+At this point, look for reasons why this assignment wasn’t a very good one anyway.
+Maybe the pay was crappy—little more than minimum wage.
+Perhaps you had to drive more than 20 miles to work, or maybe your supervisor talked so fast you couldn’t understand them.
+Maybe the work was so boring and tedious you could hardly stay awake.
+These realizations will make you feel better because sometimes these people will be doing you a favor when they get rid of you!

 Questions & Answers